rahulhraj/Amazon_web_scrape/README.md

-# Analystt.ai-test
+# Amazon_web_scrape
-Code for project 1 and 2
+Code to scrape data from amazon.com and store the details in a database